-Recently I found myself struggling to figure out how to be a stay at home mom.
-My maternity leave was ending, and I wanted to be my son’s full-time care giver, but after going over all our income and expenses, I was devastated!
+Recently I found myself struggling to afford to stay at home with my baby.
+My maternity leave was ending, and after going over all our income and expenses, I was devastated!
 It seemed like there was no way around it—I could NOT afford to stay at home with my child.

 Luckily, I decided not to give up.
 With some creative thinking, hard work, and some sacrifice, I figured out how to afford to be a stay at home mom.